lipinght/PBICookbook/DeploymentPatterns/DeploymentPatterns.md

 # Small Team Collaboration
 ## Where does this pattern apply?
-This scenario applies to situations where users are working within a small group, collaboration and distribution could be handled within a workspace.
+This deployment pattern applies to situations where users are working within a small group, collaboration and distribution could be handled within a workspace.

 ## Type of Questions this Session will Address
-*	What does a Small Team Collaboration scenario look like?
+*	What does a Small Team Collaboration deployment pattern look like?
-*	What type of license is involved in this usage scenario?
+*	What type of license is involved in this deployment pattern?
-*	What artifacts how usually involved in this usage scenario?
+*	What artifacts how usually involved in this deployment pattern?
 *	How should I set up workspace if I have a small team collaboration on it?

 ## Overview